project-evolve-listserve/home/_questions/interest.md

 <p>I'd like to see a more robust relationship happen where people are communicating and working with one another to understand each other on a level deeper than the surface.</p>-----
 <p>Your email hooked me, and design thinking sounds interesting.
 Also I'm passionate about the Listserve and would be interested in whatever direction it takes next</p>-----
 <p>I want to help create something cool.
 I don't think I create enough.</p>-----
+<p>Having read every single email since day 0, I'm invested in the Listserve and want to see the number of subscribers rise!
+Also, when/if I ever get picked, I hope that it will have evolved into something that is more able to transmit my message. i.e. the power of links (as a musician, my strengths do not necessarily include prose).</p>-----